blakeberg/parking-dapp/README.md

 	    var eventPlaceAdded = parkingplaces.PlaceAdded({}, '', function(error, result){
 	    if (!error)
 	    	console.log("Place '"
-	    	+ result.args.name + "' added from "
-	    	+ result.args.place + " at latitude " + result.args.latitude
+	    	+ result.args.name + "' added from " + result.args.place + " at latitude "
-	    	+ "and longitude " + result.args.longitude)
+	    	+ result.args.latitude + " and longitude " + result.args.longitude)
 	    });

 2. Add an Event for added slots notification:

 	    var eventSlotsAdded = parkingplaces.SlotsAdded({}, '', function(error, result){
 	    if (!error)
-	    	console.log(result.args.amount + " Slots added for place from "
+	    	console.log(result.args.amount + " Slots added for place from " + result.args.place)
-	    	+ result.args.place)
 	    });

 3. Add an Event for Reservation notification:

 	    var eventReservation = parkingplaces.Reservation({}, '', function(error, result){
 	    if (!error)
-	    	console.log("Reservation for place at "
-	    	+ result.args.place + " reserved from parker at "
+	    	console.log("Reservation for place at " + result.args.place + " reserved from parker at "
 	    	+ result.args.parker + " until block number " + result.args.reservedBlock)
 	    });

 4. Add an Event for Transaction notification:

 	    var eventTransaction = parkingplaces.Transaction({}, '', function(error, result){
 	    if (!error)
-	    	console.log("Payment from "
-	    	+ result.args.from + " to "
+	    	console.log("Payment from " + result.args.from + " to "
 	    	+ result.args.to + " with " + result.args.amount + " wei")
 	    });

-> You can see triggert events also in Event Logs of a transaction in blockchain explorer.
+> You can see triggered events also in Event Logs of a transaction in blockchain explorer.

 ### Adding places
 A place is unique by its address (owner).